danomatika/ofxAppUtils/README.md

 Note: this is completely optional.
 You can always handle the transforms etc yourself using an ofxTransformer instance, etc.

+#### ofxGetAppPtr

+Internally, calling `ofRunAppWithAppUtils` actually creates a wrapper ofBaseApp which then runs the given ofxApp.
+As a result, **calling `ofGetAppPtr()` does not work correctly** as it returns a pointer to the wrapper and not the app itself.

+In order to fix this, there is a new function added with ofxAppUtils called `ofxGetAppPtr()` (note the "x") which returns the correct pointer.
+If you are porting existing code, make sure to change any `ofGetAppPtr()` calls to `ofxGetAppPtr()`.

 DEVELOPING
 ----------